Unity-Technologies/ml-agents/docs/Training-PPO.md

 # Training with Proximal Policy Optimization

-ML-Agents provides an implementation of a reinforcement learning technique called [Proximal Policy Optimization (PPO)](https://blog.openai.com/openai-baselines-ppo/).
+ML-Agents provides an implementation of a reinforcement learning algorithm called [Proximal Policy Optimization (PPO)](https://blog.openai.com/openai-baselines-ppo/).
 PPO uses a neural network to approximate the ideal function that maps an agent's observations to the best action an agent can take in a given state.
 The